kubernetes/website/content/en/docs/concepts/security/cloud-native-security.md

 Kubernetes uses TLS to protect API traffic; make sure to deploy the cluster using TLS (including for traffic between nodes and the control plane), and protect the encryption keys.
-If you use Kubernetes' own API for [CertificateSigningRequests](/docs/reference/access-authn-authz/certificate-signing-requests/#certificate-signing-requests), pay special attention to restricting misuse there.
+If you use Kubernetes own API for [CertificateSigningRequests](/docs/reference/access-authn-authz/certificate-signing-requests/#certificate-signing-requests), pay special attention to restricting misuse there.